NMIRacle: Multi-modal Generative Molecular Elucidation from IR and NMR Spectra: Introduction

-\begin{itemize} \item We propose NMIRacle, a generative framework for molecular structure elucidation from spectroscopy, operating directly on combined raw IR, ${}^1$H-NMR, and ${}^{13}$C-NMR spectra.
+\begin{itemize} \item We propose NMIRacle, a generative framework for molecular structure elucidation from spectroscopy, operating directly on combinations of raw IR, ${}^1$H-NMR, and ${}^{13}$C-NMR spectra.

+\item We leverage count-aware fragment representations as an alternative to the binary indicators commonly used in existing frameworks.
+We demonstrate that capturing fragment occurrences provides a more faithful structural representation of molecules that effectively transfers to the downstream spectra-to-molecule task.

-\item We replace established binary representations of molecular fragments with count-aware fragment encodings, demonstrating that this prior significantly improves accuracy in the context of spectra-guided molecular elucidation. \item We design a multi-spectral encoder that fuses raw IR, ${}^1$H-NMR, and ${}^{13}$C-NMR signals through intra- and inter-spectral attention. \item We demonstrate strong performance on molecular elucidation and robust generalization to complex molecules, under minimal input assumptions. \end{itemize}
+\item We design a multi-spectral encoder that fuses raw IR, ${}^1$H-NMR, and ${}^{13}$C-NMR signals through intra- and inter-spectral attention. \item We demonstrate strong performance on molecular elucidation and robust generalization to complex molecules under minimal input assumptions. \end{itemize}